Likelihood Estimation with Incomplete Array Variate Observations: Introduction

 The remaining of the article is organized as follows: In Section \ref{sec2}, we introduce the normal model for array variables.
 In Section \ref{sec3}, we introduce the updating equations for parameter estimation and missing data imputation.
-In Section \ref{sec4}, the basic "Flip-Flop" algorithm is introduced.
-Section \ref{sec5}, we define a semi-parametric array variate mixed model with Kronecker covariance structure and an efficient algorithm for the estimation of variance components is described.
-Examples illustrating the use of these methods are provided in Section \ref{sec6}, followd by our conclusions in Section \ref{sec7}.
+In Section \ref{sec4}, the basic algorithm is introduced.
+Section \ref{sec5}, we define a semi-parametric array variate mixed model with Kronecker covariance structure, and an efficient algorithm for the estimation of variance components is described.
+In section \ref{sec6}, we study the principal component analysis for the array care.
+Examples illustrating the use of these methods are provided in Section \ref{sec7}, followed by our conclusions in Section \ref{sec8}.